Antisocial Behaviour and Hate Incident Policy

 Stage 5 – Legal Remedies.

-For all cases that persist and where alternative solutions have proved ineffective, legal action will be considered.
+For cases that persist and where alternative solutions have proved ineffective, legal action will be considered.
 In cases that require urgent action to safeguard individuals or the wider community, enforcement action will be taken as a matter of urgency.

 The types of enforcement that will be considered: